 How to Unprotect Excel Sheet with Password Using VBA (3 Quick Tricks)

 While working with Microsoft Excel, sometimes we need to unprotect our protected dataset for the convenience of our work.
 Basically, we may need to unprotect the Excel sheets with passwords for several reasons.
-One is to unlock cells for protecting them from further edits or changes whereas the other reason is to use the unlocked cells as absolute cell references.
-Today, in this article, we’ll learn three quick and suitable ways to unprotect Excel sheet with password using VBA code in Excel effectively with appropriate illustrations.
+One is to unlock cells to protect them from further edits or changes whereas the other reason is to use the unlocked cells as absolute cell references.
+Today, in this article, we’ll learn three quick and suitable ways to unprotect Excel sheets with passwords using VBA code in Excel effectively with appropriate illustrations.

 Excel VBA to Unprotect Sheet with Password (Quick View)